 The host institution will be required to complete an R13 grant application to NHLBI in order to secure funds for scholarships.
 Ideally, these scholarships will be used to provide registration and housing fees for students that do not have travel funds within their department.
 Reaching out to schools with a significant population of under-represented minorities is strongly suggested.
 Apart from soliciting funding from NHLBI, there is very little, if any, need for corporate fundraising.
 However, we would not discourage this.
 Corporations could sponsor workshops, meals or outside speakers (if desired).

-A core curriculum is identified within the Vasculata Worksheet.
+A core curriculum is identified within the Vasculata proposal form.
 The meeting program should be built around this curriculum; however, we encourage host institutions to flavor the meeting with its own expertise.

 Prior to the course, students should be provided with the list of lectures and a précis for each lecture.
-The précis explains what the students should know before coming to class and suggests appropriate readings in the Vasculata Worksheet.
+The précis explains what the students should know before coming to class and suggests appropriate readings.
 This allows lectures to build on knowledge that the students should already have.
 Of course not all students will do the work, however those that do will find that they will benefit more from the course with this preparation.
+If using a meeting app, the precis will be attached to the appropriate presenter's lecture within the agenda, if no app is used, a pdf of the precis will be emailed.

 Another way that we make this a great experience for students is by asking the host institution to offer workshops that involve the attendees with local fellows.
 Sites may, at their discretion also offer course credit or integrate Vasculata with another course.